 STEP 2 (6 Hours)

 Two Advanced Research Courses—either Quantitative, Qualitative or Mixed-Methods.
-Other courses may meet this requirement with the consent of the Graduate Advisor.
+Courses that meet this requirement are at the consent of the student’s Faculty Adviser and the Graduate Advisor.

 Examples of Advanced Quantitative Research Choices

 - EDC 387R 3-Survey Research Methods

 - EDC 387R 4-Mixed Methods Design Based Research